-Urban design strategies inform a two-storey steel framed addition to an existing 3-storey masonry building on a prominent inner-city corner.
-The additional floors serve to re-organise and consolidate the disparate commercial operations of a clothing manufacturer in one location.
+Urban design strategies inform a two-storey steel framed addition to an existing 3-storey brick building on a prominent Foveaux Street corner in Surry Hills.
+The additional floors serve to re-organise and consolidate the disparate commercial operations of a clothing manufacturer and supplier in one location.
 The first new storey is setback behind the existing parapet on two frontages and the second new storey is brought out to the street boundaries, enabling a clear distinction between existing and new fabric.

-The project also entails substantial refurbishment of the existing 3 levels.
-Organised vertically, the Lower Ground level accommodates store rooms and an office, the Ground level accommodates an entry foyer, reception and showroom and the First level accommodates open-plan offices.
-The first new storey houses meeting and office spaces and the second new level accommodates open-plan offices and a large open-ended roofed terrace for in-house social gatherings and clothing line launches.
+The project also entails substantial refurbishment and upgrade of the existing 3 levels.
+Organised vertically, the Lower Ground floor accommodates store rooms, the Ground floor accommodates an entry foyer, reception and showroom areas and the First floor accommodates team offices.
+The first new storey houses meeting spaces and the second new level accommodates further team offices with a large open-ended roofed terrace for clothing line launches and in-house social gatherings.

 Structural Engineer: SDA Structures